NorthSouthSystems/NorthSouthSystems.BitVectors/README.md

-# NorthSouthSystems.Search and NorthSouthSystems.BitVectors.*
+# NorthSouthSystems.BitVectors

-NorthSouthSystems.Search is a search framework built using compressed bit vectors whose implementations can be found and used independently in the NorthSouthSystems.BitVectors.* projects.
-The purpose of this search framework is to provide high performance in-memory searching of data using unknown combinations of indices.
+NorthSouthSystems.BitVectors provides helper classes to other NorthSouthSystems.BitVectors.* projects and interfaces so that those projects can be used by NorthSouthSystems.Search.
 It is developed with .NET and written in C#.

-The word aligned hybrid bit vector compression found in NorthSouthSystems.BitVectors.WAH and PLWAH was once protected by [United States Patent 6831575](https://patentcenter.uspto.gov/applications/10701655) "Word aligned bitmap compression method, data structure, and apparatus".
-That patent has expired as far as I can tell; however, I am not a lawyer: **USE AT YOUR OWN RISK**!